EU adds head of Russian Orthodox church to oil sanctions

 They will take three Russian propaganda channels, Rossiya 24, Rossiya RTR, and TV Centre International, off the air.

-They will see a ban on accountancy and PR services for Russian state entities, a ban on sales of EU-based real estate bought with Russian money, and on imports of Russian caviar.
+And they will see a ban on accountancy and PR services for Russian state entities and a ban on sales of EU-based real estate bought with Russian money, among other measures.

-And they will ban sales of industrial chemicals and list 17 more Russian firms, one of which made T-shirts with Russian president Vladimir Putin's pro-war "Z" logo.

-Oil money was used in a military spending spree by Putin's ahead of his invasion of Ukraine in February, Swedish researchers have shown.
+Oil income was used in a military spending spree by Putin ahead of his invasion of Ukraine in February, Swedish researchers have shown.

 "What is being put on the table by the European Commission today about oil, that will really be felt in Russia, so we support that," Danish prime minister Mette Frederiksen said Wednesday.